 Plastic.
 It’s the dirty word nobody wants to hear.
 Whatever we do in our day-to-day lives, from public transport to the very food we eat, plastic is everywhere.

 While we may not have been aware of the dangers of plastics while growing up, the current generation of children are more in-touch with the dangers of pollution than any preceding it.
 This is largely attributed to David Attenborough’s work with Blue Planet II, but there’s also increasing societal pressure to find a solution to this problem – pressure that was made clear by the introduction of the supermarket carrier bag tariff.

 Today’s children are outspoken about their thoughts on plastic – outraged, even, as this disaster is going to affect them more directly than it will us.
-And, whether we like it or not, we have to accept that it’s the actions of elder generations are the single biggest cause of plastic pollution.
+And, whether we like it or not, we have to accept that it’s the actions of elder generations that are the single biggest cause of plastic pollution.

 Children look to us to lead by example.
 Let’s try to set a good one.

 How can we set a great example in the classroom?
 Is it possible?